Updated: Dec 16, 2022

 Fry until golden brown on all sides.

-Remove the dough balls using a spider.
+Remove the dough balls.

 Set aside on a plate lined with kitchen paper to drain off excess oil.

 In a sauce pot over medium heat, add honey and sugar.

 The mixture will bubble up and then subside.